NEZNAMY/TAB/README.md

 # Compiling
 Compilation requires JDK 8 and up.
 To compile the plugin, run `./gradlew build` from the terminal.
 Once the plugin compiles, grab the jar from `/jar/build/libs/` folder.
+The universal jar contains all modules for all supported platforms.

 # Links
 Download the plugin for free: [GitHub releases](https://github.com/NEZNAMY/TAB/releases),